LinaYorda/OSINTko/README.md

 # Download

-Download the ISO file from the Realise tab and install it on your preferred virtualization tool.
+Download the ISO file from my [my personal website](https://yordanova.info/kali-linux-osintko-amd64.iso) and install it on your preferred virtualization tool.
 I have tested it on UTMapp and VirtualBox.
+The image size is 3.9GB.

 # Tools and Programs included